qutech/QuMADA/docs/device_object.rst

 the current value of the parameter.
 However, in case you want to use the values and setpoints from the parameter dictionary instead of the one specified in the function call of measurement scripts, you can set the argument priorize_stored_values to True.

+In general explicit settings passed when running a measurement always override the settings stored in the background of the device object.
+Dynamic parameters should be explicitely specified when running a measurement.
+Only for device.run_measurements the dynamic_params argument can be set to None to use the device settings.
+As unused parameters behave in general the same way as static ones, it is not required to define all static parameters explicitely when starting a measurement.
+In the same way, gettable parameters can be defined either explicitely or on the device level.
+As it usually does not harm to unintentionally measure a value, the union of explicitely and not explicitely defined parameters will be recorded.

 ################################
 Storing and Loading Setpoints
 ################################